pmandes/atari-130xe-replica/README.md

 |U20|4050|CD4050| CMOS Hex Buffer |

 * It occurs in Atari 130XE computers.
 It can be replaced by a [GAL chip](https://github.com/mikulski-lab/C25953-emmu).
-In the 65XE version, there are 0 Ohm resistors in that location according to the schematic:
+In the 65XE version, there are 0 Ohm resistors.
+  You can simply connect the corresponding pins with short wires, as shown in the picture:

 <p align="center"><img src="https://raw.githubusercontent.com/pmandes/atari-130xe-replica/main/images/64k-mode.png" width="300"></p>